 Therefore, it’s best not to risk eliminating yourself from the competition because you didn’t spend a few hours writing a tailored letter.

-I’ve put together a simple, four-step process (including access to my FREE cover letter templates) to make it easy for you to write a stellar cover letter:
+I’ve put together a simple, four-step process to make it easy for you to write a stellar cover letter:

 Cover Letter: Step One